Minor in Marine Sciences and Culture - American University of Beirut

 The requirements to fulfill the Minor are 15 credits which totals five courses, with three mandatory courses (MSCU201, 202, 203) that have to be taken by the students.
 MSCU 201 is a general course that focuses on introducing and providing context for the entire program, as well as laying the foundations for marine environments and for maritime archaeology.
 MSCU202 delves into marine remote sensing and geophysical techniques, the principles of prospecting, and mapping of underwater sites and environments.
 Finally, MSCU203 is an intensive fieldwork crash course that puts all the above techniques into practice, allowing students to apply all they have learnt during the first two courses of the Minor.
 For the final two courses of the Minor, the students can choose from a range of electives given by the MSC program, or their equivalent in Archaeology, Geology, or Biology.
 The successful completion of the Minor allows students to further explore careers and education in the fields of Marine Archaeology, Geology and Oceanography/Ocean Engineering.

-HFF has also offered two full scholarships for archaeology students and early career archaeologists that study or had studied at the Lebanese University in order to attend the Minor course.
-Their scholarships cover the university fees are well as a generous stipend so they would be able to focus on their studies.
+HFF has also offered two full scholarships for archaeology students and early career archaeologists that study or had studied at the Lebanese University in order to attend the Minor course (click here for details).
+Their scholarships cover the university fees as well as a generous stipend so they would be able to focus on their studies.
 This opportunity grants Lebanese students the chance to learn about maritime archaeology as the subject is not included in any graduate or post-graduate curricula.
+To find out about current scholars supported by the HFF click here

 The courses are quite popular among students who show a keen interest in the subject.
 Overall, numbers of registered students range from 20 up to 31 students per course.
 They come from diverse academic backgrounds and levels of education: from Business Administration to Geology, from Economics to Psychology, from first-years to graduating students.